brycedorn/apod-color-search/README.md

 ## api

 [Deno](https://deno.land/)-based API that retrieves APOD information from database for images that match the given hex value.

-## cache

-Node server acting as reverse cache proxy to maintain persistent [Redis](https://redis.com/) connection.
-Aside from connection limits, [benchmarks](https://github.com/brycedorn/deno-node-redis-postgres-benchmarks) seem to indicate this is more performant than connecting directly to Redis via Deno for each request.
+Uses Redis to store & retrieve query results.

 ## src